MarkEWaite/jenkins-bugs/README.md

   If https, then the ant script needs to somehow get the username and password.
 Since the user was using ssh, may simplify and do nothing if remote protocol is https

+* Need a tag scrubber to remove useless test tags from the origin repository.
+The tag clutter in this repository is becoming too painful.